-Trapped in a horrid, animated asylum, a disabled orphan discovers a beautiful, real world outside the gate that he wasn’t meant to see.
+Trapped in a horrid, animated asylum, a disabled orphan discovers a beautiful, real world exists outside the gate.

 Morgan Freeman interviews Izidor Ruckel about his childhood, revealing an event that is the inspiration for the short film IZIDOR.